DamVador/exUF_v2/README.md

   docker-compose exec app sh -c "composer update" docker-compose exec app sh -c "php bakery bake"
 ```
-Seeds for companies and employees will run with the migrations.
+Seeds for companies and employees will be runned  with the migrations.

-These command lines might be useful
+These command lines might be useful:
 ```
-php bakery migrate:status
-php bakery migrate:reset
-php bakery migrate
+php bakery migrate:status (status of the migrations) php bakery migrate:reset (cancel all the migrations) php bakery migrate (launch pending migrations)
 ```

 To change the database informations enter this command line and adapt the different fields :